awslabs/aws-cloudfront-extensions/docs/distribution/ssl/README.en.md

 The sample website can be accessed by inputing xxx.cloudfront.net in the browser currently.
 It is not an user-friendly name and you would like to give the website a meaningful name such as www.amazon.com.
 In this section, you will associate a domain name with the sample website.
 After association, you can access the sample website by the domain name.

 You can use CloudFront Extensions to automatically create or import SSL Certificates and associate them to new CloudFront distributions.
 The solution provides two kinds of jobs: Create Certificates Job and Import Certificate Job.
-You can use then on web console or via API calls.
+You can use them on web console or via API calls.

 Follow below steps to create a SSL certificate: